TheAndruu/complete-trsst/README.md

     -or-
     Response: 406 (Not acceptable) if a signature is not present or invalid

-Example of a signed feed and entry can be found in:<a href="https://github.com/TheAndruu/complete-trsst/blob/master/ct-core/src/test/resources/com/completetrsst/xml/feedValidEntryValid.xml">feedValidEntryValid.xml</a>
+Example of a signed feed and entry can be found in: <a href="https://github.com/TheAndruu/complete-trsst/blob/master/ct-core/src/test/resources/com/completetrsst/xml/feedValidEntryValid.xml">feedValidEntryValid.xml</a>

-##### Display a feed of signed entries by a given id (example value 123):
+#### Display a feed:
     GET: http://localhost:8080/feed/EUvjLx5n9GWA1aMkvJ2GAvMAFeW1Av1HG

     Response: 200 (OK)